CREESTL/PyPr/README.md

 # PyPr

-This repo contains a single `pyproject.toml` file you can copy and use in your projects.
+This repo contains a single `pyproject.toml` file.
+You can copy it and use in your projects.
 See the contents of the file for details.

 ## How to use